vanthaiunghoa/citus-iot-ecosystem/README.md

 ---

+**Manage Your Device**

-Device lifecycle management service and device security process that enhance the device provisioning and communication security of the AWS IoT as well as providing Over-The-Air software update for IoT devices.
+Device lifecycle management service and device security process that help you enhancing the device provisioning and communication security of the AWS IoT as well as providing Over-The-Air software update for IoT devices.
  + Device Provisioning/Activation/Management
  + Device Software Update (OTA)

 ---

+**Analytics**

 Data analytics services that allow user consuming their IoT telemetry data into business instances such as anomaly detection, face detection or plate recognition.
  + Statistical Anomaly Detection